November 3, 2024

 Here are some of the aspects you shouldn't miss!

-• National Dress - The Wob Dwiyet is the centrepiece of this stunning costume and is widely worn.
-The last Friday before Independence is Creole Day and all Dominicans will wear at least some variation of the national dress.
+• National Dress: The Wob Dwiyet is the centrepiece of this stunning costume and is widely worn.
+The last Friday before Independence is Creole Day, and all Dominicans will wear at least some variation of the national dress.

-• National Dance - Our Quadrille and Bele dances evoke a time of elegance but with a distinct Caribbean flavour.
+• National Dance: Our Quadrille and Bèlè dances evoke a time of elegance but with a distinct Caribbean flavour.

-• Market Day with A Difference - Our markets are generally a riot of colour, but at Independence they embrace the mood.
+• Market Day with a Difference: Our markets are generally a riot of colour, but at Independence, they embrace the mood.
 Each week at one market around the island vendors will dress in national costume, and Jing Ping will be playing!